maks-ivanov/coinworth/README.md

 # Coinworth
-BitCoin price alert with a simple graph.
+BitCoin email price alert with a simple graph.
 Written in Python using Flask.

+Disclaimer: first presonal coding project

 ##**TODO**:

 set the login credentials to an environment variable